lenskit/lkpy/docs/guide/migrating.rst

 Loading Data
 ------------

 New code should use :py:func:`lenskit.data.from_interactions_df` to convert a Pandas data frame into a :py:func:`~lenskit.data.Dataset`, or one of the standard loaders such as :py:func:`lenskit.data.load_movielens`.
+:class:`~lenskit.data.DatasetBuilder` provides more fine-grained control over building datasets, including addition entity and interaction attributes.

 While most LensKit data frame code still recognizes the legacy ``user`` and ``item`` columns from LensKit 0.14 and earlier, data frames of LensKit data